Luodian/Otter/README.md

 otter_model = OtterModel.from_pretrained("luodian/otter-9b-hf", device_map=auto)
 ```

-Previous [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) was developed with [DistributedDataParallel](https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel) (DDP).
+Previous [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) was developed with [DistributedDataParallel](https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel) (DDP) on A100 cluster.
 Loading OpenFlamingo-9B to GPU requires **at least 33G GPU memory**, which is only available on A100 GPUs.

 In order to allow more researchers without access to A100 machines to try training OpenFlamingo, we wrap the OpenFlamingo model into a 🤗 huggingface model ([Jinghao](https://king159.github.io/) has submitted a [PR](https://github.com/huggingface/transformers/pull/23063) to the /huggingface/transformers!).
-We use `accelerator` to speed up our training and implement it in a fully sharded mechanism (via `device_map=auto`) across multiple GPUs.

-This can help researchers who do not have access to A100-80G GPUs to achieve the similar throughput in training, testing on 4x RTX-3090-24G GPUs, and model deployment on 2x RTX-3090-24G GPUs.
+Via `device_map=auto`, the large model is sharded across multiple GPUs when loading and training.
+This can help researchers who do not have access to A100-80G GPUs to achieve similar throughput in training, testing on 4x RTX-3090-24G GPUs, and model deployment on 2x RTX-3090-24G GPUs.
 Specific details are below (may vary depending on the CPU and disk performance, as we conducted training on different machines).

 <div style="text-align:center">
 <img src="assets/table.png"  width="100%" height="100%">